-- Killer whales have a well-developed, acute sense of hearing.
+Killer whales have a well-developed, acute sense for hearing underwater.
 A killer whale's brain and nervous system appear physiologically able to process sounds at much higher speeds than humans, most likely because of their echolocation abilities.

-- The lens of a marine mammal's eye is stronger than that of a land mammal.
+The strongly convex (spherical) lens of a marine mammal differs from that of a land mammal.

-- The eye of a marine mammal compensates for this lack of refraction at the cornea interface by having a much stronger, spherical lens.
+The eye of a marine mammal compensates for this lack of refraction at the cornea interface by having a more strongly spherical lens.
 It is more similar to the lens of a fish's eye than the lens of a land mammal's eye.

 In air, a marine mammal's eye compensates for the added refraction at the air-cornea interface.
 At least in bright light, constricting the pupil helps, but it doesn't fully explain how a whale achieves visual acuity in air.
 Research is ongoing.

 DNA analysis of several other species of toothed whales indicated that the eyes of these whales do not develop pigment cells called short-wave-sensitive (S-) cones, which are sensitive to blue light.
 Researchers theorize that all modern cetaceans, including killer whales, lack these visual pigments and therefore aren't able to discriminate color in the blue wavelengths.